-Where to go swimming in Greater Bangor
+Where to go swimming in Greater Bangor this week

 One of the most accessible swimming spots in the region is just a few minutes north of Bangor.
 Brownie’s Park, located just outside downtown Orono, offers an easy way to get into the moderately cool, lazily flowing Stillwater.
 You can either bob around in the shallows or swim out to a partially hidden rock pile you can sit on.

-There’s a grassy area is great for sunbathing as well as a granite canoe and kayak launch for paddlers.
+There’s a grassy area that is great for sunbathing, as well as a granite canoe and kayak launch for paddlers.
 Parking is available at the corner of Noyes Drive and Bennoch Road.

 Jackson Beach, Hermon